supercontainers/sc-tutorials/README.md

 WORK IN PROGRESS

-8:30 - 8:50 Introduction and Update on Linux containers - SLIDES (Shane)
+8:00 - 8:20 Introduction and Update on Linux containers - SLIDES (Shane)
 Including logging into VM, and defining jargon

-8:50 - 9:20 Running containers (Shane)
+8:20 - 8:50 Running containers (Shane)
 Using Docker and Podman to run containers

-9:20 - 10:00 Building and sharing container image (Eduardo?)
+8:50 - 9:30 Building and sharing container image (Eduardo?)
 Might also include creating Dockerfiles with Spack, and Buildah?

+9:30 - 10:00 Container images best practices (Shane)

 10:00 - 10:30 MORNING BREAK